verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

         .. note:: ``longline`` is only supported on with ``bidir`` routing

     :opt_param res_type:
-        Specifies whether the segment belongs to the general or global routing network.
+        Specifies whether the segment belongs to the general or a clock routing network.
 If this tag is not specified, the resource type for the segment is considered to be GENERAL.

     :req_param freq: